McLUHAN IN MANHATTAN

 McLuhan, although he emerged from the academic world, eschewed the academic method, casting himself as a provocateur and describing his work as ‘probe, not package’.
 He had an extraordinary ability to engage others while floating clear of objections and counter-arguments; his method was to keep hitting his audience with highly generative, counter-intuitive ideas rather than getting bogged down in argument.
 Like Baudrillard his great talent was coinage and redefinition, using language in unfamiliar ways, retuning words to create a cool, intriguing jargon fitted to the new and fluid circumstances he sought to explore.
 If a genius is a practitioner who doesn’t just master his field but re-imagines and permanently re-defines it, McLuhan was arguably a genius.

-As with so celebrity intellectuals, McLuhan’s role was to prime the public with a sense of imminent and unfathomable change.
+As a celebrity intellectual, McLuhan’s role was to prime the public with a sense of imminent and unfathomable change.
 He is often credited with predicting the internet, thirty years before it was rolled out.
-He certainly projected to its logical conclusions the trend towards electronic connectedness through satellite television and telephone relays, arguing that it turns the planet into what he called, initially, a ‘global village’.
+He certainly projected to its logical conclusions the trend towards electronic connectedness through satellite television and telephone relays, arguing that such technologies turn the planet into what he called, initially, a ‘global village’.
 He didn’t intend to draw upon the cosy, sentimental connotations of that word – what he meant was a whispering gallery, a global echo chamber, with everybody sticking their faces into everybody else’s business.
+A global village is, as anyone who has lived in a village knows, a global surveillance state.

 Instead of tending towards a vast Alexandrian library, the world has become a computer, an electronic brain, exactly as in an infantile piece of science fiction.
 And as our senses have gone outside us, Big Brother goes inside.
 So, unless aware of this dynamic, we shall at once move into a phase of panic terrors, exactly befitting a small world of tribal drums, total interdependence, and superimposed co-existence. […] Terror is the normal state of any oral society, for in it everything affects everything all the time.
 (From Cliché to Archetype, 1970)